 The A112 was a supermini introduced in 1969, developed on a shrunken version of the Fiat 128’s platform which subsequently underpinned the Fiat 127 and Yugo models.
 In 1971, a sportier version of the car was launched – the Autobianchi A112 Abarth 58, fitted with a 982 cm3 engine tuned by Abarth.
 It featured an increased stroke, a twin carburetor, a new camshaft and a new exhaust system, producing 58hp (43kw) and 74 Nm of torque.
 That may not sound a lot today, but it was more than enough for a car weighting 690 kg.
 The car accelerated from 0-100 km/h in 13,5 sec and could reach a top speed of 150 km/h (93 mph).
 In 1975, the A112 Abarth 58 was replaced by the updated A112 Abarth 70 (seen in the 5th place of our list) – which featured a larger 1050 cm3.

-We though we had it all right when we stumbled across a rare but really interesting hot hatch from the late 80’s that should be in the second place of our list.
+We though we had it all right when we stumbled across a rare but really interesting hot hatch from the late 80’s that wins the first place on our list.
 The Nissan Micra K10 Super Turbo was launched in 1989, limited to 10,000 units as a homologation special.
-The car was fitted with an all aluminium four cylinder eight-valve 930 cc MA09ERT engine that featured a supercharger and a turbocharged, producing 110hp / 81kw and 130 Nm of torque.
+The car was fitted with an all aluminium four cylinder eight-valve 930 cm3 engine (MA09ERT) that featured both a supercharger and a turbocharged, producing 110hp / 81kw and 130 Nm of torque.
 Thanks to a limited slip differential, the car could accelerate from 0-100 km/h in 7,7 sec, could run the quarter mile in 15,5 sec and had a top speed of 180 km/h (112 mph).